frostealth/Kronika/README.md

 echo $range->contains(LocalDateTime::parse('2025-12-18 10:00:30'));  // false

-// getting each item with the specified step foreach ($range->each(Duration::of(days: 1)) as $item) {
+// getting each item with the specified step
+// the type of each item will be the same as "since" foreach ($range->each(Duration::of(days: 1)) as $item) {
     echo $item->format('Y-m-d H:i:s P');
 }